Browse Tutorials

 10. HttpNotFoundResult

-Returns an HttpNotFoundResult which renders a 404 HTTP Status Code response by using controller HttpNotFound() helper method.
+Returns an HttpNotFoundResult which renders a 404 HTTP Status Code response by using the controller HttpNotFound() helper method.

 11. HttpUnauthorizedResult